The game Max-Welter

 \section{When can the computation of the Sprague-Grundy function be simplified?}

-We establish two results by which calculating the Sprague-Grundy value of a position can be simplified by reducing the number of inputs.
+We establish two results by which calculating the Sprague-Grundy value of a position can be simplified by reducing the input.
 We first consider those positions whose small empty squares can be removed without changing the game.

-\begin{theorem} Consider the position $A = (a_1,a_2,\ldots,a_k)$ with $k \geq 3$.
+\begin{theorem} Consider the position $(a_1,a_2,\ldots,a_k)$ with $k \geq 3$.
 If $a_1 \leq k-1$ then $\G(a_1,a_2,\ldots,a_k) = \G(a_2-1,a_3-1,\ldots,a_k-1)$. \end{theorem}

 \begin{proof} Note that if $a_1 \leq k-1$ then the coin $a_1$ cannot be moved during the game.
-In fact, the coin $a_1$ can be moved if and only if there is an empty square $i < a_1$ even when all other coins are moved to squares on the left of the square $a_1$.
-This means there must be at least $k$ squares on the left of the square $a_1$.
+In fact, the coin $a_1$ can be moved if and only if there is an empty square $i$ such that $i < a_1$ even when all other coins are moved to squares on the left of the square $a_1$.
+This means there are at least $k$ squares on the left of the square $a_1$.
 This requires $a_1 \geq k$, giving a contradiction.
-Thus, if $a_1 \leq k-1$ then playing Max-Welter from the position $A$ is equivalent to playing this game from the position $B$ which is obtained from $A$ by removing the square $a_1$.
-Note that $B = (a_2-1,a_3-1,\ldots,a_k-1)$. \end{proof}
+Thus, if $a_1 \leq k-1$ then playing Max-Welter from the position $(a_1,a_2,\ldots,a_k)$ is equivalent to playing this game from the position $(a_2-1,a_3-1,\ldots,a_k-1)$ which is obtained from $(a_1,a_2,\ldots,a_k)$ by removing the square $a_1$. \end{proof}

 The next result is derived from Theorems \ref{Max-P} and \ref{Max-V1}.